Turing Scheme

 • have ‘Home’ fee status;

-• have a household income of £35,000 or less (based on your household income assessment through Student Finance in either 23/24 or 24/25 where this data has been released to the University)
+• have a household income of £35,000 or less (based on your means-tested assessment through Student Finance in either 23/24 or 24/25, where this data has been released to the University).

 Any questions regarding funding can be directed to turingscheme@manchester.ac.uk.
 Questions about going abroad more generally can be directed to goabroad@manchester.ac.uk